Use these sample soccer speed drills to improve your speed off the mark, acceleration and agility…

 Speed & Agility Training For soccer

-For a comprehensive guide to speed training for soccer (including dozens of sample soccer speed drills with and without the ball), you may want to consider my ebook, Total Soccer Fitness...
+For a comprehensive guide to speed training for soccer (including dozens of sample soccer speed drills with and without the ball), take a look at my ebook, Fit For Soccer…

-While I am well and truely biased, it's has been described as THE most comprehensive soccer conditioning resource available.
-It covers topics like...
+While I am well and truly biased, it’s has been described as the most comprehensive soccer conditioning resource available.
+It covers topics like…